augment-test-org/simple-api-client/README.md

-# test-setup-script
-A dummy repo to test out agent onboarding and setup script creation

-## Simple Python API Client
+# Simple Python API Client

 This repository contains a simple Python script for making API calls with bearer token authentication.
 The token is read from a local file for security.